 Section 1 illustrates how computer support for lifelong learning has already been developed for individuals such as designers.
 It argues, however, that DODEs that deliver domain knowledge to individuals when it is relevant to their task are not sufficient for supporting innovative work within collaborative communities.
-Section 2 sketches a theory of how software productivity environments for design work by individuals can be extended to support lifelong learning in collaborative work settings known as communities of practice.
+Section 2 sketches a theory of how software productivity environments for design work by individuals can be extended to support organizational learning in collaborative work settings known as communities of practice.
 Section 3 provides a suggestive scenario of a CIE being used by a community of computer network managers.
 Finally, Section 4 touches on a set of critical CSCW issues concerning the design of CIEs.

-Domain-Oriented Design Environments
+1.2 Domain-Oriented Design Environments

-Many creative work tasks can be conceived of as design processes: elaborating a new idea, planning a presentation, balancing conflicting proposals or writing a visionary report.
-While designing can proceed on an intuitive level based on tacit expertise, it periodically encounters breakdowns in understanding where explicit reflection on new knowledge may be needed [29].
-Designing entails learning.
+Many innovative work tasks can be conceived of as design processes: elaborating a new idea, planning a presentation, balancing conflicting proposals or writing a visionary report, for example.
+While designing can proceed on an intuitive level based on tacit expertise, it periodically encounters breakdowns in understanding where explicit reflection on new knowledge may be needed [Schön 83].
+Thereby, designing entails learning.

-For the past decade, we have explored the creation of DODEs to support workers as designers.
-These systems are domain-oriented: they incorporate knowledge specific to the work domain [7].
-They are able to recognize when a breakdown in understanding may occur and can respond to it with appropriate information [8].
+For the past decade, researchers at the University of Colorado have explored the creation of DODEs to support workers as designers.
+These systems are domain-oriented: they incorporate knowledge specific to the work domain.
+They are able to recognize when a breakdown in understanding has occurred and can respond to it with appropriate information [Fischer 89].

 To go beyond the power of pencil-and-paper representations, software systems for lifelong learning must "understand" something of the tasks they are supporting.
 This is accomplished by building into the system knowledge of the domain, including design objects and design rationale.
-A DODE typically provides a computational workspace within which a designer can construct and represent an artifact.
+A DODE typically provides a computational workspace within which a designer can construct and represent the artifact being constructed.
 Unlike a CAD system, in which the software only stores positions of lines, a DODE maintains a representation of objects that are meaningful in the domain.
-For instance, an environment for local-area network (LAN) design (our primary example in this paper) allows a designer to construct a network design by arranging items from a palette of icons representing workstations, servers, routers, cables and other devices from the LAN domain.
+For instance, an environment for local-area network (LAN) design (the primary example in this paper) allows a designer to construct a network design by arranging items from a palette representing workstations, servers, routers, cables and other devices from the LAN domain.

 A DODE can contain domain knowledge about constraints, rules of thumb and design rationale.
 It uses this information to respond to a current design state with active advice.
-Our systems used a mechanism we call critiquing [13].
+Our systems used a mechanism we call critiquing [Fischer et al. 93a].
 The system maintains a representation of the semantics of the design situation: usually the two-dimensional location of palette items representing design components.
 Critic rules are applied to the design representation.
 When a rule "fires," it posts a message alerting the designer that a problem might exist.
 The message includes links to information such as design rationale associated with the critic rule.

-For example, a LAN design DODE might notice that the length of a cable in a network plan exceeds the specifications for that type of cable, that a router is needed to connect two subnets or that two connected devices are incompatible.
+For instance, a LAN DODE might notice that the length of a cable in a design exceeds the specifications for that type of cable, that a router is needed to connect two subnets or that two connected devices are incompatible.
 At this point, the system could signal a possible design breakdown and provide domain knowledge relevant to the cited problem.
-The evaluation of the situation and the choice of action is up to the human designer, but now the designer has been given access to information relevant to making a decision [9].
+The evaluation of the situation and the choice of action is up to the human designer, but now the designer has been given access to information relevant to making a decision [Fischer et al. 91].